DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

 it is best to pin host processes and QEMU processes to different cores so that they do not interfere with each other.
 If NUMA support is enabled, it is also desirable to keep host process' hugepage memory and QEMU process on the same NUMA node.

-For the best performance across all NUMA nodes, each QUEMU core should be pinned to host CPU core on the appropriate NUMA node.
+For the best performance across all NUMA nodes, each QEMU core should be pinned to host CPU core on the appropriate NUMA node.
 QEMU's virtual NUMA nodes should also be set up to correspond to physical NUMA nodes.
 More on how to set up DPDK and QEMU NUMA support can be found in *DPDK Getting Started Guide* and `QEMU documentation <http://qemu.weilnetz.de/qemu-doc.html>`_ respectively.